pvavra/temp-ipsy/docs/open-science/code-management/sharing.md

 ## Why you should use open source tools

-There are several reasons why people choose a programming language or an analysis tool: semplicity, familiarity with the tool, lab usage and many others, however if you want to ensure that your research is open and transparent, you should care also about whether a tool or a language is **open source**.
+There are several reasons why people choose a programming language or an analysis software: semplicity, familiarity with the tool and many others, however to ensure that your research is open and transparent, you should also consider whether a software or a language is **open source**.
-The vast majority of programming languages are open source, that means that you have access to their source code and that they are free to use.</b>
+Open source means that you have access to the source code and that you are free to use it, modify it and distribute it.
-This entails that you can create and share code and that virtually anyone else can use it freely.
+This entails that if you create and share code with an open source language anyone else can use it freely.
 On the contrary proprietary programming languages and softwares require the user to buy a license or to use a license from their institution, thus contravening to the fundamental openess principle of science.

 ## Document your code

-Code documentation is an essential prerequisite to make your research open, transparent and replicable.
-Without a decent documentation other researchers will be unable to use your code or they will need to spend long time to figure out how to make it work.
+Code documentation is an essential prerequisite to make your research transparent and replicable.
+Without a decent documentation other researchers might be unable to use your code or might need to spend long time to figure out how to make it work.

 Documenting your code is not only a favor you do to other potential users, but also to the future you.
-It happens often to forget how a piece of code you wrote sometimes ago worked and why you made certain decisions while writing that code, by providing good documentation you can avoid to waste time decyphering your code.
+It happens often to forget how a piece of code you wrote sometimes ago works, by providing good documentation you are going to be able to use that code with no extra effort.

 **Comment your code:** The best way to start documenting your code is to comment each essential piece of it while your are still writing the code: